rritec/powerbi/Notebooks/powerbibook.md

 ```python

 ```
-# Working with SQL Server
+# Power Query Editor Shape data using SQL Server as input
 ---
 **Note:** Mostly as **BI** developer, we wont get chance to create databases,tables and loading data.
 In our training program, we are creating simple database with couple of small tables.